Adedamolade/--FirstPowerBI-Project/README.md

 # PROJECT'S INTRODUCTION
 ![image](https://github.com/Adedamolade/--FirstPowerBI-Project/assets/136019945/9ae47f2d-18b9-4885-b00d-8d4541e6289e)
 Dwindling sales performance at Mary's Pharmacy Store.
 Dataset information goes far back as six years.
 Dataset consist of mainly columns for Date of each sale, Time of each sale, Good sold and Quantity of good sold.
+The Link to Dataset used is https://github.com/Adedamolade/--FirstPowerBI-Project/blob/main/saleshourly.csv
 Problem statement: Mary Pharmacy Store is experiencing Stagnation of sales and also struggling in attracting New customers Business Questions:The Following are the Business questions to be answered using the available data set
 1. what is the sales trend over six years?